OID Repository

 b) to a global service, such as the public mobile satellite system and to global public data networks;

-c) to a Public Switched Telephone Network (PSTN) or to an ISDN for the purpose of making calls from DTEs connected to a PDN to DTEs connected to that PSTN or ISDN;
+c) to a Public Switched Telephone Network (PSTN) or to an Integrated Services Digital Network (ISDN) for the purpose of making calls from Digital Terminal Equipments (DTEs) connected to a PDN to DTEs connected to that PSTN or ISDN;

 d) to a group of PDNs within a country, when permitted by national regulations;